Create a CSV from a mysqldump command

 Try to get it by using the mysqldump command alone

-When using the mysqldump command to obtain a CSV file, you often encounter
+When using the mysqldump command to retrieve a CSV file, you'll often encounter an error

 mysqldump -uroot -p --tab=/tmp hogehoge fugafuga